allegroai/clearml-docs/docs/guides/reporting/explicit_reporting.md

 * Setting an output destination for model checkpoints (snapshots).
 * Explicitly logging a scalar, other (non-scalar) data, and logging text.
-* Registering an artifact, which is uploaded to **ClearML Server**, and ClearML logs changes to it.
+* Registering an artifact, which is uploaded to [ClearML Server](../../deploying_clearml/clearml_server.md), and ClearML logs changes to it.
 * Uploading an artifact, which is uploaded, but changes to it are not logged.

 ## Prerequisites